Policy number: CS-1506-2017

 7.1 Authorized Use

-- Access to IT resources shall only be provided to active students or applicants whether they be full-time, part-time, continuing education, distance education, apprenticeship, or other.
+- Access to IT resources shall only be provided to students or applicants in compliance with Mohawk College’s IT User Account Lifecycle Policy whether they be full-time, part-time, continuing education, distance education, apprenticeship, or other.

 - Access to and use of IT resources is limited to those which the student is authorized to use.